-The RSA cryptographic libraries in both versions:
+The RSA cryptographic library:

-- provide a high level interface to the hardware component Crypto2304T and includes countermeasures against fault injection and side channel attacks. - implement the generation of RSA Key Pairs (RsaKeyGen), the RSA signature verification (RsaVerify), the RSA signature generation (RsaSign) and the RSA modulus recalculation (RsaModulus).
-Both RSA libraries can perform RSA operations from 512 to 4096 bits.
+- provides a high level interface to the hardware component Crypto2304T and includes countermeasures against fault injection and side channel attacks. - implements the generation of RSA Key Pairs (RsaKeyGen), the RSA signature verification (RsaVerify), the RSA signature generation (RsaSign) and the RSA modulus recalculation (RsaModulus).
+This RSA library can perform RSA operations from 512 to 4096 bits.